pronovic/cookiecutter-pypi/README.md

 This is a [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) template to create a Python project to be distributed at [PyPI](https://pypi.org/).
 It includes integration with [GitHub Actions](https://docs.github.com/en/actions), [readthedocs.io](https://readthedocs.org/) and [coveralls.io](https://coveralls.io/).

 The project structure follows the pattern from the [apologies](https://github.com/pronovic/apologies) demonstration project.
-[Poetry](https://python-poetry.org/) is used manage Python packaging and dependencies, and most day-to-day tasks (such as running unit tests from the command line) are orchestrated through Poetry using my [run-script-framework](https://github.com/pronovic/run-script-framework).
-A coding standard is enforced using [Black](https://pypi.org/project/black/), [isort](https://pypi.org/project/isort/) and [Pylint](https://pypi.org/project/pylint/).
+[UV](https://docs.astral.sh/uv/) is used manage Python packaging and dependencies, and most day-to-day tasks (such as running unit tests from the command line) are orchestrated through UV using my [run-script-framework](https://github.com/pronovic/run-script-framework).
+A coding standard is enforced using [Ruff](https://pypi.org/project/ruff/).
 Python 3 type hinting is validated using [MyPy](https://pypi.org/project/mypy/).
 The GitHub Actions workflow is a matrix build implemented using my [gha-shared-workflows](https://github.com/pronovic/gha-shared-workflows).
 There are also pre-commit hooks to enforce the code style checks.
 A generated `DEVELOPER.md` file provides notes about how the code is structured, how to set up a development environment, etc.

 ## Prerequisites